 You may become even more upset by their behavior.
 Unintentionally sending the message: “You’re a bad kid.”

-Even if they wanted to change, some kids struggle to move forward – embracing imperfection, problem-solving through mistakes, or seeing big feelings as something to be avoided.
+Even if they wanted to change, some kids struggle to move forward – embracing perfection, struggling to problem-solve through mistakes, or seeing big feelings as something to be avoided.